triplea-game/triplea/docs/development/build-overview-and-development.md

 This is a standard "vanilla" java library type.
 It applies the `java-library` plugin and applies universal configuration, code conventions, and sets up static analysis.

+### `triplea-published-library`

+This convention expands on `triplea-java-library` to add tasks to publish a Java library project to Maven.

 ## Test Fixtures

 The `:game-core` project exposes [Test Fixtures](https://docs.gradle.org/current/userguide/java_testing.html#producing_and_using_test_fixtures_within_a_single_project) to share common testing code and resources between projects.